 This Programme Memorandum has been approved by the JSE.
 A Tranche of Notes may be listed on the JSE or on such other or additional Financial Exchange(s) as may be selected by the Issuer and the relevant Dealer (as defined below), subject to all Applicable Laws.
 Unlisted Notes may also be issued under the Programme.
 Unlisted Notes are not regulated by the JSE.
 The Applicable Pricing Supplement relating to a Tranche of Notes which is to be listed on the JSE will specify the relevant platform or sub-market of the JSE on which such Tranche of Notes is to be listed and will be delivered to the JSE and the Central Depository, before the Issue Date.
 A Tranche of Notes listed on the JSE may be traded by or through members of the JSE from the date specified in the Applicable Pricing Supplement, in accordance with the Applicable Procedures.
-The settlement of trades on the JSE will take place in accordance with the electronic settlement procedures of the JSE and the Central Depository for all trades done through the JSE.
-The placement of a Tranche of unlisted Notes may (at the sole discretion of the Issuer) be reported through the JSE reporting system, in which event the settlement of trades in such Notes will take place in accordance with the electronic settlement procedures of the JSE and the Central Depository.
+The settlement of trades on the JSE will take place in accordance with the electronic settlement procedures of the JSE and the Central Depository.
+The settlement of unlisted Notes will take place in accordance with the electronic settlement procedures of the JSE and the Central Depository.
+The settlement of trades in such Notes will take place in accordance with the electronic settlement procedures of the JSE and the Central Depository.
 The settlement and redemption procedures for a Tranche of Notes listed on any Financial Exchange (other than or in addition to the JSE) will be specified in the Applicable Pricing Supplement.